chevron-down Created with Sketch Beta.

 Message from the Chairs

 Thank you for visiting the Consumer Litigation Committee homepage.
-The Consumer Litigation Committee is committed to providing its members with current and informative content on the most recent opinions and issues affecting their practices, along with practical tips for consumer litigators seeking to improve their litigation and business development skills.
+We are committed to providing our members with current and informative content on the most recent opinions and issues affecting their practices, along with practical tips for consumer litigators seeking to improve their litigation and business development skills.

-For the 2022-2023 bar year, we expect to build upon the advancements we made last year as a committee.
-Among other things, last year we greatly expanded our subcommittee roster and produced more written content for our members than any other similar committee.
-For our work, the Litigation Section recognized our committee with the award for “Best Content for Young Lawyers.”
+For the 2024–2025 bar year, we expect to meet the high standards we have set in recent years for producing meaningful content for our members.
+Our subcommittee roster continues to expand and evolve.
 We welcome your support as we continue to increase member engagement and expand both our robust membership roster and the leadership opportunities for our members.

 If you are not yet a member of the Consumer Litigation Committee, joining is easy (and free) with your Section of Litigation membership.
 Be a part of the exceptional content, programs, networking, and marketing opportunities we provide to consumer litigators by participating in the activities described below.

 • Attend Monthly Committee Calls.
 Join our calls and get introduced to our committee members.
-We hold our monthly call the second Tuesday of every month at 1:00 p.m.
-EST. Email our membership chair to receive the dial-in number/Zoom link.
+We hold our monthly call the second Tuesday of every month at 1:00 PM ET.
+Email our membership chair to receive the dial-in number/Zoom link.

 • Contribute to our Newsletter.
 The committee publishes articles in an electronic newsletter each winter and summer, and also on the committee’s webpage throughout the year.
 These articles contain information, analysis, and strategies for both new and experienced consumer litigators and are prepared in an easy-to-read magazine style (750 to 2,500 words).
 Articles can lead to speaking opportunities at Roundtables and CLE programs.
 Contact our newsletter editor to discuss your article ideas and the submission deadlines for our upcoming newsletters.